katja-cmd/katja-cmd.github.io/cmdline_course.md

 * Configuration files (.bashrc, .bash_history, .bash_profile)
 * Writing own scripts

 Week 5 is about configuration files, environment variables, and custom script creation.
-More learning from mistakes.
+More learning from my own mistakes.
+After creating a script I need to give permission to execute it before running it and isn't that fun thing to realize after debugging the script for three hours.
+Another mistake I made recursively was to not include the script path when trying to execute it from a different folder.

 _New commands I learned this week:_